OE-LUCIFER/Webscout/README.md

 <a href="#"><img alt="Python version" src="https://img.shields.io/pypi/pyversions/webscout"/></a>
 <a href="https://pepy.tech/project/webscout"><img alt="Downloads" src="https://static.pepy.tech/badge/webscout"></a>

-Search for words, documents, images, videos, news, maps and text translation using the Google, DuckDuckGo.com, yep.com, phind.com, you.com, etc Also containes AI models and now can transcribe yt videos
+Search for anything using the Google, DuckDuckGo.com, yep.com, phind.com, you.com, etc Also containes AI models, can transcribe yt videos, have TTS support and now has webai(terminal gpt and open interpeter) support

 ## Table of Contents